 What is Rhinitis?

 Chronic rhinitis is inflammation of the nose lining that results in excessive mucous production causing a runny nose (rhinorrhea).
 Other symptoms include nasal congestion and post nasal drip.
-Post nasal drip can cause a cough, clearing of the throat, and a sore throat.
+In addition, post nasal drip can cause a cough, clearing of the throat, and a sore throat.

 Rhinitis can be caused by allergens, exposure to cigarette smoke, environmental factors such as smog, or cold weather.
 Other sinus problems like a deviated nasal septum or enlarged nasal turbinates can play a part.